sn1218/Audio-Classification/README.md

 * cnn_model.h5: Pre-trained CNN model file.
 * history.pkl: Contains the model's training history.
 * classes.npy: Numpy array storing the genre label encodings used in the model.
-* feature_extraction.py: Script for extracting and processing audio features used as input for the CNN model.
+* feature_extraction.py: Script for extracting audio features for the CNN model.

-## Project Presentation
+### Project Presentation
 You can view the animated slide deck that summarises this project [here](https://www.canva.com/design/DAGJ_ayphRI/afFF12HA3axhxRTSc2otRA/view?utm_content=DAGJ_ayphRI&utm_campaign=designshare&utm_medium=link&utm_source=editor).
 The presentation outlines the motivation, methodology, and results of the project.
 A static PDF version is also available in the repository.

+## How to Use the Project
+* Clone the repository and download the following files:
+  * feature_extraction.py
+  * classes.npy
+  * cnn_model.h5
+  * Test_Model_on_Youtube_Clips.ipynb
+* Follow the steps in Test_Model_on_Youtube_Clips.ipynb to load the model and test it using audio clips from YouTube.